What is Arcweight?

 Is Arcweight free?

 Yes.
-Arcweight is currently free while in private beta.
+Arcweight is currently free.

 Does Arcweight work on mobile?